top of page

 The Guy Gannett Era 1994-1999

-Plains Television sold WICD to Guy Gannett Group in 1994, where a rebuilding process would begin, after several years of neglect.
-It was during this time the number of employees increased under Station Manager Les Van, the news department gained many updates and the number of newscasts increased over time.
+Plains Television sold WICD to Guy Gannett Group in 1994, where a rebuilding process would begin after several years of neglect.
+During this time, the number of employees increased under Station Manager Les Van, the news department gained many updates, and the number of newscasts increased over time.

-The station also benefited with the addition of two remote studio equipped vehicles which allowed the station to broadcast live from remote locations.
+The station also benefited from the addition of two remote studio-equipped vehicles, which allowed the station to broadcast live from remote locations.
 The news department also went through a complete remodeling during that time, with the addition of a computerized newsroom and the conversion of tape formats from MII to Beta.

 It was also under the ownership of Guy Gannett that "Seinfeld," "Home Improvement," "Montel," and "Judge Judy" were added.
 NBC was flying high with big audience numbers, and NewsChannel 15 benefitted greatly.
 During the early years, WICD shared newscasts with WICS during the early morning news broadcasts.
-Jennifer Mitchell did local news on WKIO(FM) as well as the cut-ins during the newscast, as well as the local "Today" show inserts.
-Later, after "Home Improvement" was moved to 4:30 PM, the stations began a 5 PM newscast which was also shared with WICS.
+Jennifer Mitchell did local news on WKIO(FM), the cut-ins during the newscast, and the local "Today" show inserts.
+Later, after "Home Improvement" was moved to 4:30 PM, the stations began a 5 PM newscast shared with WICS.
 Jerome Ritchey did the weather from WICD, while anchor Elizabeth Wooley was the anchor at WICS.
 The show was broadcast on both WICS and WICD.
-It wasn't until the early 00's, that WICD began to produce its own 5 PM newscasts.
+It wasn't until the early 2000s that WICD began producing its 5 PM newscasts.

-WICD also had radio simulcast agreements with a few local radio stations for it's newscast at 6 PM.
-Radio stations included WDAN(AM)-Danville, WHPO(FM)-Hoopeston and WBCP(AM) in Champaign.
-After having no promotions department for several years under Plains TV, the station began full-scale promotions of news product, special reports, topical promos for it's syndicated shows and scheduling NBC promos during non-network times as mandated by NBC.
-The station was also making appearances of local events a priority as well including being at area county fairs, festivals, parades and sponsoring its annual benefit for the Make a Wish Foundation, "Beat the Pro."
-WICD also increased its role in the community with the production of "Community Calendar" announcements and "Spotlight 15."
+WICD also had radio simulcast agreements with a few local radio stations for its newscast at 6 PM.
+Radio stations included WDAN(AM)-Danville, WHPO(FM)-Hoopeston, and WBCP(AM) in Champaign.
+After having no promotions department for several years under Plains TV, the station began full-scale promotions of new products, special reports, and topical promos for its syndicated shows.
+It also scheduled NBC promos during non-network times as mandated by NBC.
+The station also prioritized appearances at local events, including being at area county fairs, festivals, and parades and sponsoring its annual benefit for the Make a Wish Foundation, "Beat the Pro."
+WICD also increased its role in the community by producing "Community Calendar" announcements and "Spotlight 15."

-On a personal note, this covers the first years of my employment at WICD having joined in December 1994 as promotions director and eventually becoming weathercaster and news anchor/weather anchor.
+On a personal note, this covers the first years of my employment at WICD.
+I joined in December 1994 as promotions director and eventually became a weathercaster and news anchor/weather anchor.

 Click on button to see the program schedule from the dates indicated above.

-The pre-NewsChannel 15 eras when the Plains TV WICD logos were still being used.
-I had to re-voice the station ID to remove the voice of former WICD station manager Joe Norris' voice from all material.
+The pre-NewsChannel 15 era was when the Plains TV WICD logos were still being used.
+I had to re-voice the station ID to remove former WICD station manager Joe Norris's voice from all material.

 (YouTube)